Three Holy Hierarchs

-Origins of the term
+Who is Greatest?

 Icon of the Three Hierarchs: Basil the Great (left), John Chrysostom (center) and Gregory the Theologian (right)—from Lipie, Historic Museum in Sanok, Poland.

 Disputes raged in 11th century Constantinople about which of the three hierarchs was the greatest.
 Some argued that Basil was superior to the other two because of his explanations of Christian faith and monastic example.
 Supporters of John Chrysostom countered that the "Golden Mouthed" (Χρυσόστομος) archbishop of Constantinople was unmatched in both eloquence and in bringing sinners to repentance.
 A third group insisted that Basil's close friend, Gregory the Theologian, was preferred to the others due to the majesty, purity, and profundity of his homilies and his defense of the faith from the Arian heresy.

+Feast Days

 All three have separate feast days in January: Basil on January 1, Gregory on January 25, and Chrysostom on January 27.
 The Eastern Churches teach that the three hierarchs appeared together in a vision to St. John Mauropous, bishop of Euchaita, in the year 1084, and said that they were equal before God: "There are no divisions among us, and no opposition to one another."
 As a result, a January 30 feast day commemorating all three in common was instituted around 1100 under the Byzantine Emperor Alexios I Komnenos.